getlantern/lantern-roadmap/lep/APPROVED/008_PKI_Authentication.md

    janus for newer certificates unless the user account has been deactivated.

-#2 has the benefit of being stateless and not requiring any cooperation between
-janus and other cloud servers.
+Option 2 has the benefit of being stateless and not requiring any cooperation between janus and other cloud servers.
 The main downside is that accounts cannot be immediately deactivated.